kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/README.md

     sudo -i
     ```

-1. Boot the control plane using the above configuration
+1. Boot the first control plane using the IP address of the load balancer as the control plane endpoint

     ```bash
-    kubeadm init
+    dig +short loadbalancer
     ```

-    Copy the join command that is printed to a notepad for use on the worker nodes.

-1. Install network plugin (weave)
+    Replace `L.L.L.L` with the IP address you got above

     ```bash
+    kubeadm init --control-plane-endpoint L.L.L.L:6443 --upload-certs --pod-network-cidr=192.168.0.0/16
+    ```

+    Copy both join commands that are printed to a notepad for use on other control nodes and the worker nodes.

+1. Install network plugin (calico).
+Weave does not work too well with HA clusters.
+    ```bash
+    kubectl --kubeconfig /etc/kubernetes/admin.conf create -f https://raw.githubusercontent.com/projectcalico/calico/v3.26.3/manifests/tigera-operator.yaml
-    kubectl --kubeconfig /etc/kubernetes/admin.conf apply -f "https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s-1.11.yaml"
+    kubectl --kubeconfig /etc/kubernetes/admin.conf create -f https://raw.githubusercontent.com/projectcalico/calico/v3.26.3/manifests/custom-resources.yaml
     ```

 1. Check we are up and running